Technigo/project-nutrition/README.md

 # "Project Nutrition" a multi-page app using React-Redux & React Router

-  This project is an app which scans barcodes on food packages to retrieve the product name and nutritional information.
+Identify your food items with barcode scanner.
+Scan the item, get some nutritional information.
 The data is taken from <link> https://world.openfoodfacts.org/ </link>

 ### Learning objectives 🧠